six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 The path where to store the JavaScript file created by this plugin.
 If this file already exists, the plugin will not change its contents.
 This allows you to modify the JavaScript code used by this plugin if you have a reason to ever want to do that.

+### reload_on_change

+This will cause the page to be reloaded (and thus upload the placeholder values), when a one of the following events occurs:

+- For a checkbox: when the value is changed
+- For a dropdown menu: when a different value is selected
+- For a textbox: when the `Enter` key is pressed

 ### replace_delay_millis